khushiiakter/Level2-Assignment-1/README.md

 | Unions & Intersections | No        | Yes         |
 | Primitives             | No        | Yes         |
 | Declaration merging    | Yes       | No          |

+# 6. How does TypeScript help in improving code quality and project maintainability?

+To answer this question, we first have to know what TypeScript is.
+Typescript is an Object Oriented Programming Language that is built on top of JS with Extra Features.

+Now the question is why do we use TypeScript over JavaScript ?

+## How TypeScript Improves code quality and maintainability:

+- In JavaScript, it’s very difficult to maintain a large codebase.
+JavaScript is a dynamically typed language, which means we can declare any type of variable at any time.
+In small projects, type-checking errors or bugs might be easy to catch.
+But in large-scale projects, these type-related bugs can become hard to find and fix.

+- In JavaScript  , we can’t catch the error until it does not go in the run time.
+But in TypeScript, we can find errors while writing.

+-  If we have to run code in an older browser , we need older versions of JavaScript .
+Typescript gives us the version control power to use any kind of js version.
+Typescript code can be transpiled into older versions of javascript.

+- We can get type safety .
+We can use all the javascript types in typescript.
+Plus TypeScript gives us TS own advanced types.

+- TypeScript increases our productivity.
+It gives us suggestions while writing code, such as autocompletion, type hints, and error checking, which help reduce bugs and speed up development.

+- We get less bugs and less testing .It helps reduce bugs early in development, which also reduces the need for extensive testing later.